 3. Now, go to Review Tab>>Protect Sheet and press OK after entering the password.

-Frequently Asked Questions about How to Lock and Unlock Cells in Excel
+FAQs about How to Lock Cells in Excel

 1. How to lock cells in excel when scrolling and filtering?